Autonomous Material Delivery Robots for Manufacturing in Canada

 - Moving finished goods to staging

 This movement does not add value — it supports it.
-Autonomous material handling robots reduce walking, waiting, and manual transport, allowing operators to remain focused on production.
+Autonomous material delivery robots reduce walking, waiting, and manual transport, allowing operators to remain focused on production.

 2. Throughput Disruptions